Gohla/pibs/src/4_next/index.md

 ### Pluto

 PIE is based on [Pluto](https://www.pl.informatik.uni-mainz.de/files/2019/04/pluto-incremental-build.pdf), a programmatic incremental build system developed by Sebastian Erdweg et al.
-This is not a coincidence, as Sebastian Erdweg frequently contributed improvements to our software (Spoofax 2 uses Pluto), he was my PhD copromotor, and coauthored the "Scalable Incremental Building with Dynamic Task Dependencies" paper.
+This is not a coincidence, as Sebastian Erdweg was my PhD promotor, and coauthored the "Scalable Incremental Building with Dynamic Task Dependencies" paper.

 The [Pluto paper](https://www.pl.informatik.uni-mainz.de/files/2019/04/pluto-incremental-build.pdf) provides a more formal proof of incrementality and correctness for the top-down build algorithm, which provides confidence that this algorithm works correctly, but also explains the intricate details of the algorithm very well.
 Note that Pluto uses "builder" instead of "task".